emilyychenn/pyLeafletTiler-Sandbox/README.md

 Displays multiple histo images overlayed on top of each other.
 Images can be viewed at different zoom levels for more/less detail, and individual layers can be toggled on/off to show or hide the layer.
 Markers and annotations can be added (e.g. to indicate ROIs) at different zoom levels.

 ## Usage
 As of right now, images must first be loaded into the Main.py file for processing (to add hue).
-These processed images should then be loaded into the Jupyter notebook to create tiles saved in a specific folder structure, and then this can be referenced in the html code to load the Leaflet app.
+These processed images should then be loaded into the Jupyter notebook to create tiles saved in a specific folder structure, and then this can be referenced in the html code to load the image in the Leaflet app.
+(will be changed to add docopt)

 ## Dependencies
 * Imagemagick for the hard part of recursive image tiling